awsdocs/aws-systems-manager-user-guide/doc_source/application-manager.md

 After import is complete, you can view operations information about your resources in these predefined categories\.
 Or, if you want to provide more context about a collection of resources, you can manually create an application in Application Manager and move resources or groups of resources into that application\.
 This allows you to view operations information in the context of an application\.

 After you [set up](https://docs.aws.amazon.com/systems-manager/latest/userguide/application-manager-getting-started-related-services.html) and configure AWS services and Systems Manager capabilities, Application Manager displays the following types of information about your resources:
++ Information about the current state, status, and Amazon EC2 Auto Scaling health of the Amazon Elastic Compute Cloud \(Amazon EC2\) instances in your application
 + Alarms provided by Amazon CloudWatch
 + Compliance information provided by AWS Config and State Manager \(a component of Systems Manager\)
 + Kubernetes cluster information provided by Amazon EKS